Dark Energy is the Cosmological Quantum Vacuum Energy of Light Particles-The Axion and the Lightest Neutrino: Introduction and Results

-There are two widely separate scales in the field evolution in the cosmological space-time.
-The fast scale is the microscopic quantum evolution scale, typically $ \sim 1/M \sim 1/m $, where $ M $ and $ m $ are the scalar and fermion masses. respectively.
-The slow scale is the Hubble scale $ 1/H $ of the universe expansion.
-When $ M \sim m \gg H , \; M^2 \gg a''(\eta)/a^3(\eta) $, and hence the scale factor can be considered as constant.
-Therefore, for the fields $ \chi $ and $ \psi $ the cosmological quantum field evolution is just the Minkowski evolution with effective masses $ M^2 \; a^2 $ and $ m \; a $, respectively, as seen from eq.(\ref{ecmovI}).

-Energy density, pressure, and field density express in field theory as products of field operators and their derivatives at equal space-time points.
+There are two widely separate scales in the field evolution in cosmological space-times: \begin{itemize} \item{The fast scale is the microscopic quantum evolution scale,\\ typically $ \sim 1/M \sim 1/m $, where $ M $ and $ m $ are the scalar and fermion masses respectively.} \item{The slow scale is the Hubble scale $ 1/H $ of the universe expansion.\\ When $ M \sim m \gg H , \; M^2 \gg a''(\eta)/a^3(\eta) $, and hence the scale factor can be considered as constant.} \item{Therefore, the cosmological quantum field evolution for the fields $ \chi $ and $ \psi $ is just the Minkowski evolution with effective masses $( M^2\, a^2 )$ and $ (m\,a) $, respectively, as seen from Eq.(\ref{ecmovI}).} \end{itemize} Energy density, pressure, and field density express in field theory as products of the field operators and their derivatives at equal space-time points.
 Such expressions are ultraviolet divergent and need to be subtracted.
 The subtractions respect the symmetries of the theory and we normalize them such that the physical quantities are zero for the vacuum in Minkowski space-time.
 The finite resulting quantities grow as $ \log a(\eta) $.
 This is analogous to the high-energy growth of renormalized one-loop Feynman graphs.

 That is, the energy density and the pressure get contributions from the quantum vacuum that grow as $ \log a(\eta) $ while the particle contributions dilute as $ 1/a^3(\eta) $, as it must be for massive particles.